Here Are Top 11 Remote Desktop Software Alternatives For TeamViewer

 Although the personal license version is for free, TeamViewer charges a heavy fee for the business version.
 Even though TeamViewer features many useful functionalities like file transfers, collaborations, and mobile access, there are better TeamViewer alternatives should you decide to do away with it.

-Here are the 10 best alternatives to TeamViewer that you can look for your remote desktop activities.
+Here are the 10 best TeamViewer alternatives that you can look for your remote desktop activities.

 1. Windows Remote Desktop Connection